stock2shop/connector/architecture.md

 ### /www/v1/stock2shop/dal/channels/example

 The 'example' directory contains an example of a channel connector.
-Instead of updating some 3rd party system, this channel writes to your local file system.
+It is the bare minimum or boilerplate for starting a connector project.

+### /www/v1/stock2shop/dal/channels/os

+The 'os' directory contains the code for a channel which is served from the local file system.

-In a real-world scenario code in this connector would most likely save products, variants and images to the channel over REST-like HTTP interface.
+In a real-world scenario code in this connector would most likely save products, variants and images to the channel over a REST-like HTTP interface.

+### /www/v1/stock2shop/dal/channels/os/data

+This connector writes to your local file system in the [data directory](www/v1/stock2shop/dal/channels/os/data).